teoptl/Cat-Photo-App/README.md

 In this course, you'll learn the most common HTML tags by building your own cat photo app.

-Click <a href="https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/step-1">here</a> to Start the Project.
+Click <a href="https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/step-1">here</a> to Start the course.